-Bachelor of Arts in Latin American and Latino Studies
+Bachelor of Arts in Latin American, Caribbean and Latinx Studies

 A deep and nuanced understanding of the diverse cultures, histories and geopolitics of the Americas, the Caribbean and the U.S. Latino community has arguably never been more relevant or more urgent.

-The Latin American and Latino Studies (LALS) Program is a locus of nonstop activity, with a full roster of guest lectures, film screenings, theater events, field trips and talks by visiting artists and writers.
+The Latin American, Caribbean and Latinx Studies (LACLS) Program is a locus of nonstop activity, with a full roster of guest lectures, film screenings, theater events, field trips and talks by visiting artists and writers.
 We even host Graffiti Week, which features a tagging demonstration by a world-renowned Brazilian street artist.

 Our graduates go on to careers in such varied areas as academia, law, the nonprofit sector, medicine, filmmaking and international affairs, often with a connection to the Latino community.